-The Rig Veda, Sama Veda, Yajur Veda, and Athara Veda scripts were divided into separate yoga rituals and yoga practices.
+The Rig Veda, Sama Veda, Yajur Veda, and Atharva Veda scripts were divided into separate yoga rituals and yoga practices.

 The Rig Veda Yoga includes a collection of prayers and mantras meant to be vocalized to draw overall health and happiness.
-In this text, the word and explanation of “yoga” was found.
-The other texts focus on musical sounds and chanting, spiritual worship and ritual design, and tools to remove or protect from negative forces.
+In this text, the word and explanation of “yoga” were found.
+The other texts focus on musical sounds and chanting spiritual worship and ritual design, and tools to remove or protect from negative forces.

 For the next few thousand years, the practice of yoga became more specified in its development and included a set of poses which were thought to uphold the foundation of the belief, and which would help the participator transcend the body and strive for the highest level of consciousness.
 This focus was meant to access high spiritual realms, mysticism, and rid physical pain while obtaining enlightenment, reducing the worldly suffering.

 Yoga will most likely be on the list of weekly programming, if not daily.
 Some treatment centers may even base their entire programming on yoga sessions.
 It has been found to be useful in several areas of reducing stress.
 Other benefits that yoga has in order to obtain and maintain sobriety include:

 - Personal awareness and insight

 - Stabilization of moods/emotional health

 - Decrease in depression

 - Sleep patterns normalize

 Stress reduction: as yoga is a physical activity, the gentle stretching and holding of poses will increase stamina and strength, during which endorphins, will be released and cortisol ( stress hormone) will diminish.
 There have been studies which have measured the effects of pre and post yoga practice in relation to stress reduction.
 Yoga will include the conscious practice of mindful breathing, a technique often used in substance abuse treatment to be a quick and powerful response to stressful situations.